 Speaking of repurposing… Something very exciting is happening in and around the former factories of ceramics producer Sphinx, just north of Market square.
 After more than 170 years, production ended in 2008 and many of the historic factory buildings were left empty and desolated.
 But now things are changing.
 When arthouse cinema Lumière decided to move to a former power station in the area, it became a catalyst for further regeneration of what has come to be known as the Sphinx Quarter.

-The district’s most iconic structure, the 180 meter long white Eiffel Building has just been renovated and reopened as a Student Hotel, bar (The Commons) and co-working space.
-The adjacent industrial buildings are currently being turned into an interior design department store and a coffee roaster.
+The district’s most iconic structure, the 180 meter long white Eiffel Building has recently been renovated and reopened as a Student Hotel, bar (The Commons) and co-working space.
+And on top of the building one of the city’s most breath-taking rooftop bars is set to open soon.
+The adjacent industrial buildings are being turned into an interior design department store, called Loods 5, and a coffee roaster.

 In the meantime, pop concert hall De Muziekgieterij and exhibition space Bureau Europa have also set up shop in the area and a nearby former fire station has reopened as a super-duper cool café and lunch spot called De Brandweerkantine.